bulletmark/pystand/README.md

 supported options.

-The global options: `--distribution`, `--base-dir`, `--cache-minutes`, `--purge-days` are the only sensible candidates to consider setting as defaults.
+The global options: `--distribution`, `--base-dir`, `--cache-minutes`, `--purge-days`, `--github-access-token` are the only sensible candidates to consider setting as defaults.

 ## Command Line Tab Completion